AbdallaHsayed21/Hotel-Managment-System-Back-end/README.md

     Users of Website Pages (User, Staff, Admin).

 =(User)
-   Create an account (Sign Up) Page.
+   Create an account (Sign Up) Page
    , Signin Page
-   , Recover Password and Edit Profile Change Profile.
-   , Book room in Hotel and Check availability of room.
-   , Display the list of room the user reserve.
+   , Recover Password and Edit Profile Change Profile , Book room in Hotel and Check availability of room , Display the list of room the user reserve

 =(Staff)
    , Get list of Current users.